My tooth after a root canal hurts when I chew or press on it

 Takeaway

-It's not uncommon to experience some pain after a root canal procedure.
-It may feel worse when you bite down, but this discomfort should remain mild and temporary.This usually reflects ongoing inflammation in the surrounding tissues—an essential part of your body’s healing process.
+It's normal to experience some pain after a root canal procedure.
+It may feel worse when you bite down, but this discomfort should remain mild and manageable.

-However, pain is not normal if it’s persistent, too severe, or doesn’t respond to over-the-counter painkillers.
-If that’s your case, don’t delay seeing your dentist.
-It could be a sign of a postoperative complication.
+However, pain is not normal if it's longer-lasting, persistent, too intense, or does not get better with over-the-counter medications.
+If this is the case, don't wait to see your dentist.
+It could be a sign of a post-operative complication, such as a flare-up or infection.

 - Pain prevalence and severity before, during, and after root canal treatment: a systematic review, doi: 10.1016/j.joen.2010.12.016./